jakelandis/elasticsearch/qa/os/README.md

 ## Adding a new test class

 When gradle runs the packaging tests on a VM, it runs the full suite by default.
-To add a test class to the suite, add its `class` to the `@SuiteClasses` annotation in [PackagingTests.java](src/main/java/org/elasticsearch/packaging/PackagingTests.java).
+To item a test class to the suite, item its `class` to the `@SuiteClasses` annotation in [PackagingTests.java](src/main/java/org/elasticsearch/packaging/PackagingTests.java).
 If a test class is added to the project but not to this annotation, it will not run in CI jobs.
 The test classes are run in the order they are listed in the